publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schIII/ptA/m__us_usc_t15_s687e.md

              unless stayed by a court in proceedings authorized by paragraph (3), shall remain in effect—

-                (i) pending the completion of the administrative proceedings pursuant to a notice of intention to remove served under subsection (b) of this section; and
+                (i) pending the completion of the administrative proceedings pursuant to a notice of intention to remove served under subsection (b); and

                 (ii) until such time as the Administrator shall dismiss the charges specified in the notice, or, if an order of removal or prohibition is issued against the management official, until the effective date of any such order.

         (3) __Judicial review__

-            Not later than 10 days after any management official has been suspended from office or prohibited from participation in the management or conduct of the affairs of a licensee, or both, under paragraph (1), that management official may apply to the United States district court for the judicial district in which the home office of the licensee is located, or the United States District Court for the District of Columbia, for a stay of the suspension or prohibition pending the completion of the administrative proceedings pursuant to a notice of intent to remove served upon the management official under subsection (b) of this section, and such court shall have jurisdiction to stay such action.
+            Not later than 10 days after any management official has been suspended from office or prohibited from participation in the management or conduct of the affairs of a licensee, or both, under paragraph (1), that management official may apply to the United States district court for the judicial district in which the home office of the licensee is located, or the United States District Court for the District of Columbia, for a stay of the suspension or prohibition pending the completion of the administrative proceedings pursuant to a notice of intent to remove served upon the management official under subsection (b), and such court shall have jurisdiction to stay such action.

     (d) __Authority to suspend on criminal charges__